Birrieria Y Taqueria Cortez

-Birrieria Y Taqueria Cortez is a restaurant in Fort Worth, Texas, United States.
+Birrieria Y Taqueria Cortez is a Mexican restaurant in Fort Worth, Texas, United States.

 Description

 The restaurant has orange-red walls decorated with airbrushed murals and has been described as casual and affordable.
 The restaurant specializes in birria, which is served in a variety of ways including as tacos, flautas, tortas, quesadillas, burritos, quesabirria, sliders, and pizza.
 It offers cocktails, Mexican Coke, agua fresca and other drinks.

 History

 The restaurant began as a food truck founded by Rogelio Cortez Jr. in Polytechnic Heights, Fort Worth, in February 2020.
 He is the son of Rogelio Cortez Sr. and Patricia Cortez, immigrants from Jalisco.
 Rogelio Jr. began cooking his mother's recipes for friends and family after injuring his back while working for a roofing company in 2019.
 The business was successful enough that his father Rogelio Cortez Sr. bought a food truck for it.
 Rogelio Sr. and Patricia work in the kitchen, and the rest of their children help to run the restaurant.
 The restaurant moved into a brick-and-mortar location in October 2021.
 The building had been owned by State Representative Ramon Romero Jr., who closed his restaurant that year and offered to lease the property to Cortez.